irthomas/nomad_obs/README.md

 * If the observation corresponds to a region of interest, this will be indicated in the last column – it is better to keep most of these observations and remove others nearby.
 However it is not necessary to keep all.
 * The number of observations depends on the TGO orbit characteristics.
 See Appendix A for approximate duty cycles.
-* Do not delete limbs e.g. orbit type 28.
+* Do not delete limbs e.g. orbit type `28`.
-* If a row has no SO or LNO observations, the orbit type in the 1st column must be changed to type 14.
+* If a row has no SO or LNO observations, the orbit type in the 1st column must be changed to type `14`.

-See previous MTPs for examples.
+==> New constraint for MTP029 onwards: LNO orbits should be preferentially chosen when TGO and MRO orbits overlap, so UVIS and MARCI can perform joint observations.
+These are given in file `nomad_obs/summary_files/mtpxxx/YYYY/TGO_AND_MRO_OVERLAP_IN_ONE_MTP_5deg.txt` where YYYY specifies the observational constraint. `2deg_latlon_15min_LST` contains the tightest (and best) constraints, but there are fewer joint observations as a result.
+These should be prioritised over `5deg_latlon_30min_LST`, which contains the loosest constraints, however as many should be matched as possible whilst trying the spread out LNO observations evenly between orbits.
+This is performed manually at present.

 When ready, send `nomad_mtp015_plan_generic.xlsx` to `nomad.iops@aeronomie.be` for the OU to add UVIS observations.

 ### Finalise generic orbit plan

-When the modified version is received from the OU, check for errors - e.g. remove observations that are not allowed, for example UVIS observations scheduled during OCMs.
+When the modified version is received from the OU, check for errors - e.g. remove observations that are not allowed, for example UVIS observations scheduled during OCMs (orbital correction manoeuvres) which occur on Saturday afternoons.